bujosa/.bujosa/README.md

 👨‍💻 I do:
 - Backend development 👨🏾‍💻
-- JavaScript, TypeScript, Golang and everything related with a heavy preference for backend development.
+- JavaScript, TypeScript, Golang and everything related with backend development.
+- Flutter ❤️
-- Flutter ❤️ and Kubernetes ⚛️
+- Kubernetes ⚛️
 - NestJS 😻

 ##### Technologies I use